top of page

 What Is a Competent Person?
 What is a Qualified Person?

-The terms “competent person” and “qualified person” may be used in everyday conversation, but they also have specific definitions in the occupational safety context, in in specific outdoor and adventure activities.
+The terms “competent person” and “qualified person” may be used in everyday conversation, but they also have specific definitions in the occupational safety context, and in specific outdoor and adventure activities.

 These specific definitions vary from jurisdiction to jurisdiction, sometimes in subtle ways.